lanl-ansi/Alpine.jl/README.md

 ## Installation

-Currently, POD is a private repository that is used by the LANL-ANSI group, the proposed publication is unknown given the upcoming changes in JuMP and MathProgBase that POD needs to adapt to.
+Currently, POD.jl is a private repository that is used by the LANL-ANSI group, the proposed publication is unknown given the upcoming changes in JuMP and MathProgBase that POD needs to adapt to.
 To install POD,

 `Pkg.clone("https://github.com/lanl-ansi/POD.git")`

-For developers, it is highly recommended that any further development on POD is conducted on a new branch or a forked repo.
+For developers, it is highly recommended that any further development on POD.jl is conducted on a new branch or a forked repo.

 ## Usage
 For more details of the POD.jl usage instruction, please consult with [documentation](https://lanl-ansi.github.io/POD.jl/latest/)

 ## Important Note
 POD.jl is a developing software and a developing research project in Los Alamos National Lab.
-POD is not yet numerically robust and may require dedicated attention when encountering new instances.
+It is not yet numerically robust and may require dedicated attention when encountering new instances.
 We embrace any issue and contribution to make this open-source solver better.
 If you are in need of help, please contact us or post an issue.

 ## Citation

-If you find POD useful in your work, please cite the following:
+If you find POD.jl useful in your work, please cite the following:
 ```
 @article{nagarajan2017adaptive,
   title={An Adaptive, Multivariate Partitioning Algorithm for Global Optimization of Nonconvex Programs},